gggraph/p-graph/README.md

 mem(2) = mem(0) + Math.PI
 out0(0)

---ipf4
+--ipf2
 mem(1) = 'called from non-standard input!'
 out1(1)

 ```
 This block code above has any **langage-specific words you should learn** to understand how the system works.
+This code will output 'Hello world' when
+first input is triggered.
+Let's see why.

 Code **segment** are define using **region**.
 Any line behind declarator are specific to its region until another region is declared.